Sony A99 II versus Sony A7R II

 The A99 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Sony A99 II and the Sony A99 II?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.